wearedevx/keystone/docs/recipes/prompt/README.md

 ```
 $ ks_prompt status
 ```

+Print ✔ if no changes have been made to any keystoned file.

 Print ✘ if you made changes to a keystoned file.

-Print ✔ if no changes have been made to any keystoned file.

 ```
 $ ks_prompt full
 ```

-Print a ready to use string that show current environment along with ✘ ✔ to show respectably if changes have been made to a keystoned file or not. `Ꝅ production ✘`
+Print a ready-to-use string showing the current environment, along with ✔ ✘ to show if changes have been made to a keystoned file or not. `Ꝅ production ✘`

 From this, you are able to add this info anywhere you want in your prompt, in any shell.

 ## Installation

 ```
 $ curl https://raw.githubusercontent.com/wearedevx/keystone/master/keystone-cli/prompt/ks_prompt.c > ks_prompt.c